ArthurFAmaral95/TicTacToe_React/README.md

 ## 🔖 How to play

 - [Play online](https://tic-tac-toe-eosin-zeta.vercel.app)
-- Download the zip file and run <code>npm run dev</code> on the terminal and acess localhost on a browser.
+- Or download the zip file, download the modules needed with <code>npm install</code>, run <code>npm run dev</code> on the terminal and access localhost on a browser.